BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 </details>

- Let us consider a basic search-and-replace command:
+ Let us consider a basic search-and-replace command where we'll replace all entries of `Ac3` with `AC-3`.
+ We'll break this down gradually over the next few lines.

 ```
 sed 's\Ac3\AC-3\' small.gtf
 ```

-`sed` can be called to directly act on a file, or be used to process a standard stream.
+`sed` can be called to directly act on a file or to process input from `stdout`/`stdin`.
 So the following command is essentially the same:

 ```